Skip to main content Skip to secondary navigation

 • Casa Zapata (Theme)

 Casa Zapata is a four-class house focusing on the Latine experience through educational and cultural programs.
-Casa Zapata’s ethnic-focused theme creates a common bond for all residents—Latine and non-Latine alike—that fosters cross-cultural understanding
+Casa Zapata’s theme creates a common bond for all residents—Latine and non-Latine alike—that fosters cross-cultural understanding.

 • Muwekma-Tah-Ruk Theme